-All organisations that process personal data are required to comply with data protection legislation.
+All organisations that process are required to comply with data protection legislation.
 This includes in particular the Data Protection Act 1998 (or its successor) and the EU General Data Protection Regulation (together the ‘Data Protection Laws’).
-The Data Protection Laws give individuals (known as ‘data subjects’) certain rights over their personal data whilst imposing certain obligations on the organisations that process their data.
+The Data Protection Laws give individuals (known as ‘data subjects’) certain rights over their whilst imposing certain obligations on the organisations that process their data.

-As a recruitment business the Company collects and processes both personal data and sensitive personal data.
+As a recruitment business the Company collects and processes both and .
 It is required to do so to comply with other legislation.
 It is also required to keep this data for different periods depending on the nature of the data.

 This policy sets out how the Company implements the Data Protection Laws.
 It should be read in conjunction with the Data Protection Procedure.

 In this policy the following terms have the following meanings:

 means any freely given, specific, informed and unambiguous indication of an individual’s wishes by which he or she, by a statement or by a clear affirmative action, signifies agreement to the of persona data relating to him or her;

 means an individual or organisation which, alone or jointly with others, determines the purposes and means of the of ;

 means an individual or organisation which processes on behalf of the ;

 * means any information relating to an individual who can be identified, such as by a name, an identification number, location data, an online identifier or to one or more factors specific to the physical, physiological, genetic, mental, economic, cultural or social identity of that natural person.

 means a breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of, or access to, ;